 The next day I went to Bululangkan (didn’t found the mummy, villagers didn’t seem to know about that), Loko Lemo and finally in Buntulepong (where you have some houses litteraly lost in the middle of the ricefields).
 From there, villagers explained to me a way to cross the river and to get back to the road to Batutumonga, that I reached in the end of the afternoon.

-South of Rantepao (in the case of Kambira it’s almost Makale) you have a couple of burial sites which are heavily promoted.
-Both charge 20’000Rp for entry and could be skipped in my opinion, you will see similar sites elsewhere in Toraja.
+South of Rantepao (in the case of Kambira it’s almost Makale area) you have a couple of burial sites which are heavily promoted.
+As other touristy sites, they charge 20’000Rp for entry.

 Another famous site is Kambira.
 Toraja used to bury deceased babies in a tree.
 It was believed that the baby would keep growing along the tree, hence reaching maturity and from this point be able to reach the underworld.